privacy-scaling-explorations/p0tion/README.md

 The Java JDK is required in order to simulate the Firebase services by using the official Firebase Emulator.
 Note that the first run will result in a download of ~62 MB and no additional configuration is required.

-Run Jest to run (e2e/unit) tests on the emulator locally
+Run Jest to execute (e2e/unit) tests on the emulator locally

 ```bash
 yarn test